-In this paper the new sonic fix introduced for the TVD Harten-Yee's scheme is used to solve a high nonlinear flow: the 2.5D Tóth Riemann problem.
-The advantages found in the previous applications (Maglione et al., 2011), such as the sonic fix does not need particular calibration (for example as function of the eigenvalues of the jacobian matrix), the numerical oscillations near of the waves are reduced and the numerical viscosity is increasing only in the proximity of the acoustic causality points are also verified for the Tóth problem.
+In this paper the new sonic fix introduced for the TVD Harten-Yee's scheme is used to solve a high nonlinear flow and a very important two-dimensional numerical test for MGD codes: The Orszag-Tang vortex problem.
+Also we confirm advantages found with the new sonic fix in previous applications (Maglione et al., 2011).
+The advantages are that the sonic fix does not require a particular calibration (e.g. a function of the eigenvalues of the jacobian matrix).
+The results obtained are in agreement with the ones described in (VITA, 2012; Serna, 2009; Tóth, 2000).